 On February 10, 2020, the Company entered into a Credit Agreement and Guaranty with Perceptive Credit Holdings III, LP ("Perceptive") for a senior secured term loan credit facility of up to \$35.0 million (the "Perceptive Credit Agreement").
 A first tranche of \$5.0 million was funded on execution of the Perceptive Credit Agreement.
 A second tranche of \$15.0 million was funded as a result of the approval of Twirla by the FDA.
 The other tranches of debt under the Perceptive Credit Agreement are no longer available to the Company.
 On January 7, 2022, the Company prepaid \$5.0 million of the outstanding debt, and Perceptive waived the prepayment premium.
 On July 8, 2022, the Company prepaid \$5.0 million of the outstanding debt, and Perceptive waived the prepayment premium.
 On July 25, 2022, the Company entered into a fifth amendment to the Perceptive Credit Agreement, as amended (the "Fifth Amendment").
 Pursuant to the Fifth Amendment, Perceptive agreed to release its security interest in certain assets being transferred from the Company to Corium in connection with an amendment to the Company's Manufacturing and Commercialization Agreement with Corium and waive the Company's obligations to comply with certain financial covenants through the end of 2022.
 In exchange, the Company agreed to prepay \$7.0 million of outstanding principal under the Perceptive Credit Agreement using the proceeds of recent sales under the Company's ATM program with H.C.
 Wainwright & Co., LLC (see Note 8).
 Such payment was made on July 25, 2022.
 On March 21, 2023, the Company and Perceptive entered into a sixth amendment to the Perceptive Credit Agreement (the "Sixth Amendment").
 The Sixth Amendment waived the Company's obligations to (1) comply with certain financial covenants relating to minimum revenue requirements and minimum liquidity through June 30, 2023, and (2) file financial statements along with its Annual Report on Form 10-K for the fiscal year ended December 31, 2022 that are not subject to any "going concern" qualification.
+On October 30, 2023, the Company and Perceptive entered into a seventh amendment to the Perceptive Credit Agreement (the "Seventh Amendment").
+The Seventh Amendment: (1) amends the Company's obligations to comply with certain financial covenants relating to minimum revenue requirements, (2) amends and waives the Company's obligations to comply with certain financial covenants relating to minimum liquidity through December 31, 2023, and (3) requires the Company to make principal payments on its outstanding loan balance of \$150,000 per month beginning on December 1, 2023.

 The facility will mature on February 10, 2024 ("Maturity Date").
-Pursuant to the Perceptive Agreement, beginning August 31, 2022, the Company began making monthly principal payments in an amount equal to \$75,000, continuing until February 10, 2024, at which time all remaining principal amount outstanding is due.
+Pursuant to the Perceptive Credit Agreement, beginning August 31, 2022, the Company began making monthly principal payments in an amount equal to \$75,000.
+Beginning on December 1, 2023 and pursuant to the Seventh Amendment, the Company will begin making monthly payments of \$150,000 until the Maturity Date, at which time all remaining principal amount outstanding is due.

 Borrowings under the Perceptive Credit Agreement will accrue interest at an annual rate equal to the London Interbank Offered Rate for one-month deposits ("LIBOR") plus 10.25%, provided that LIBOR shall not be less than 1.5%.
-The rate of interest in effect as of June 30, 2023 was 15.42%.
+The rate of interest in effect as of September 30, 2023 was 15.58%.
 Upon the occurrence and during the continuance of any event of default under the Perceptive Credit Agreement, the interest rate automatically increases by 3.0% per annum.